ctrl-alt-delete-a/libreguessr/README.md

 # libreguessr
 a vibecoded geoguessr clone using mapillary and osm.
-Note that it may take up to a minute for the rounds to load. the buttons up there can also be used as a replacement for the arrow buttons if the arrow buttons are not available
+Note that it may take up to a minute for the rounds to load.
+The buttons above can also be used as an alternative if the arrow keys are unavailable